-The original program launched in 2013 by Groundwork Center for Resilient Communities and the Traverse Bay Area Intermediate School District.
+The original program launched in 2013 by Groundwork Center for Resilient Communities and Northwest Education Services.
 The program provides school districts in northwest and west Michigan with competitive matching grants to spend on locally grown fruits, vegetables, and dry beans.

 Since its introduction, 10 Cents a Meal has become a state pilot program and several districts have taken it on.
 It increased fruit and vegetable purchasing by nearly 142% each year!